+In the 2020-21 academic year, I was named one of ten university-wide Texas A&M Dissertation Fellows.
+In Summer 2020, I was a Texas A&M University College of Liberal Arts Summer Dissertation Fellow.
 In Summer 2019, I was a Doctoral Research Fellow at the University of Pennsylvania’s Center for Social Impact Strategy.
-In Summer 2020, I am a TAMU College of Liberal Arts Summer Dissertation Fellow.
 Prior to my graduate studies, I worked at National Geographic Education after receiving my B.A. in Geography from Colgate University.

 You must be logged in to post a comment.